EricApgar/live-speech-to-text/README.md

 | Raspberry Pi 4B (2 GB) | Seeed Studio 2-mic HAT |
 | Desktop PC | Bluetooth headphones with built in mic |

 On Windows, there was no additional setup required beyond connecting a recording device.
-On the Raspberry Pi, there was a additional setup required to connect and specify the recording HAT.
+On the Raspberry Pi, there was additional setup required to connect and specify the recording HAT.
 For details on setting up recording devices on the RPi, see [this wiki](https://github.com/EricApgar/HowToRaspberryPi/wiki).

 # How to Run:
 ## continuous_asr.py